 Check visa requirements for Egypt well in advance.
 Crossing procedures can take time.

 No specific exit fees or taxes are typically charged to departing international tourists at Ben Gurion Airport.
 Israel applies stringent security procedures.
 For international flights, arrive at Ben Gurion Airport at least 3 hours before your scheduled departure.
 The departure process involves initial security questioning, luggage check, check-in, passport control, and then security screening (metal detectors, X-rays).
-Online check-in-in is recommended.
+Online check-in is recommended.

 No general exit fees or taxes for international tourists at TLV.